47kyo/portfolio/mds/rails.md

 namespace 'api' do
        namespace 'super_admin' do
            namespace 'v1' do
+             # specify the teams routes
+             resources :teams, only: [:index] do
               # many to many
-             resources :manufacturer, only: [:index, :show, :update] do #if we want to elinite destroy resources :cars, only: [:index]
+              resources :players, only: [:index, :show]
              end
           end
         end